5 Time-Saving Strategies Every Teacher Needs

 2. Use AI for First Drafts

 The blank page is your enemy.
 Let AI generate the first draft of your lesson plans, worksheets, and assessments.
-Your job shifts from creation to curation, which is faster and often produces better results.
+Your job shifts from creation to curation, which is faster and often produces better results, see our guide on creating effective lesson plans with AI.

 Exercise generators can create differentiated materials in seconds: dictations, math problems, reading comprehension, quizzes, and more.
 You choose the type, level, and topic.